Probing infinite many-body quantum systems with finite-size quantum simulators: Introduction

 Finally, in connecting the present theoretical work to a feasible experimental protocol, {\em tools for verification}, quantifying the approach to the target state $\rho_n$, must be developed.
 This can be achieved via recently developed techniques for Entanglement Hamiltonian (EH) learning ~\cite{carrasco2021theoretical, kokail2021entanglement,kokail2021quantum, qi2019determining,Bairey2019,zhu2019reconstructing}.
 Writing $\rho_n \sim \exp (-\tilde H_n)$ with $\tilde H_n$ defining EH, the Bisognano-Wichmann theorem of CFT~\citep{Bisognano_1975, Bisognano_1976,Hislop1982,Casini2011} applied to lattice models (see, e.g., \cite{Dalmonte2018,kokail2021entanglement,kokail2021quantum}) predicts that the EH for ground states has the simple structure of a parabolically deformed system Hamiltonian.
 EH learning thus provides the techniques to monitor and thus verify the approach to the target state $\rho_n$ in PP. Again we will illustrate this with examples.

 The structure of this paper is as follows.
 We first provide an overview of our results in Sec.~\ref{sec:teaser} where we introduce our state preparation protocol and present the results of its application to an interacting spin chain, demonstrating the potential of our approach for mapping out the GS phase diagram.
 In the following Sec.~\ref{sec:Protocol}, we discuss the physics underlying our protocol in more detail.
 For the examples of non-interacting fermions in one and two spatial dimensions, we provide extensive numerical evidence supplemented by analytical predictions to explain how the desired purification is realized.
 Subsequently, we return to the interacting spin chain in Sec.~\ref{sec:int_spinchain} and demonstrate that our protocol enables a more accurate determination of universal critical exponents that characterize a QPT and the underlying CFT.
+In Sec.~\ref{sec:hubbard} we demonstrate the protocol for an interacting spinful Fermi-Hubbard model with doping for 1D chains, and further results for two-leg ladders are presented in Appendix~\ref{app:Hubbard}.
+In this study the initial state are taken as random superposition of energetically low-lying states, i.e. effectively mixed initial states.
 We conclude our work with a brief discussion in Sec.~\ref{sec:discussion}.
 The appendices contain additional details about our protocol, its analysis, and our numerical and analytical calculations.